Sekarmadji Maridjan Kartosoewirjo: Defeat and death

 The declaration of martial law in 1957 and the establishment of Guided Democracy by Sukarno in 1959 proved to be a turning point for Darul Islam's fortunes.
 The military introduced the effective "fence of legs" method to encircle the guerrillas' mountain bases and cut off their supply and escape routes, forcing the rebels to surrender or face annihilation in the face of superior firepower.
-Kartosuwiryo responded by declaring "total war" in 1961, in which Darul Islam guerrillas increasingly used terror tactics and banditry against civilians, further alienating the population.
+Kartosoewirjo responded by declaring "total war" in 1961, in which Darul Islam guerrillas increasingly used terror tactics and banditry against civilians, further alienating the population.
 He also sent agents to Jakarta, where in May 1962 they made another unsuccessful assassination attempt on Sukarno during the Eid al-Adha prayers.

-In June 1962, Kartosuwiryo was eventually captured in his hideout at Mount Geber near Garut.
+In June 1962, Kartosoewirjo was eventually captured in his hideout at Mount Geber near Garut.
 In captivity, he issued orders for his followers to surrender.
 The last Darul Islam band in West Java, operating at Mount Ciremai, surrendered in August 1962.
-Kartosuwiryo was brought to Jakarta, where he was tried by military court-martial.
+Kartosoewirjo was brought to Jakarta, where he was tried by military court-martial.
 He was found guilty of rebellion and attempted assassination of the president, and was sentenced to death.
 He was executed by firing squad on 5 September 1962.